 If you fail to pay the arrears in the default notice then the lender can:

-- Accelerate the debt, which means the whole debt is owing not just the arrears;
+- accelerate the debt, which means the whole debt is owing not just the arrears; and/or

 If you cannot pay the whole amount claimed in the default notice you need to:

-- Contact the lender immediately to negotiate a repayment arrangement and explain that you are in financial hardship.
-See Fact Sheet: Financial Hardship;
+- contact the lender immediately to negotiate a repayment arrangement and explain that you are in financial hardship.
+See our Financial hardship fact sheet.

 - Keep paying what you can afford to pay.